srikanth7785/Gmaterials_App/README.md

 ___

 ### Status:
-* **1K+ Downloads** 🔥
+* **3.5K+ Downloads** 🔥
 * _900+ Active Users_ 📲
 * ~100 daily users. 📚
 * Rated for 4.8⭐
 ___

->**Note:** This repo is only to track the progress of Gmaterials App development and let the users know whats going on with the App.
-This repository doesn't contain any code as I can't(don't want to) open source it.
+>**Note:** This repo is only to track the progress of Gmaterials App development and let the users know what's going on with the App.
+This repository doesn't contain any code 🙂.
->> Well, to be honest, this repo is only to showcase(to those who don't know) that there is one of my apps called Gmaterials existing on Play Store.
 ___

 ### Features:
 * Well summarized materials, All under one roof. 📔
 * Materials for all semesters of CSE Department. 👨‍🎓
-* Users can get to know the events of any of the 3 campuses just with in a single touch. 🤳
+* Users can get to know the events of any 3 campuses, just with in a single touch. 🤳
 * All the materials can be downloaded. 📥
-* All of the downloaded materials can be accessed in the "Offline materials" page. 📁
+* All the downloaded materials can be accessed in the "Offline materials" page. 📁
 * Users can filter materials according to the subject. 🔽
 * Users can access GLearn and Student Portal in the App itself. 📲
 * Integrated [Quick Actions](https://developer.android.com/guide/topics/ui/shortcuts). 💥